 Chances are that you’ve attended some type of instructor-led training.
 Maybe it was in a classroom setting or at a conference, but anytime a subject matter expert is leading face-to-face learning, you can consider it instructor-led training, or ILT.
 As the global workplace expands and goes remote, however, there are fewer and fewer opportunities for ILT as a main pillar of an overall learning strategy, and that’s where virtual instructor-led training (VILT) comes into play: it can bridge the gap between face-to-face interactions and completely solitary eLearning.

-As with all learning strategies, VILT has its pros and cons and it definitely has a place in your overall training strategy.
+As with all learning strategies, VILT has its pros and cons, and it definitely has a place in your overall training strategy.
 Get to know VILT better to decide when and where it works best for your learners.

-What is virtual instructor-led training?
+What is virtual instructor-led training (VILT)?

 Virtual instructor-led training can be defined as any training that is led by a subject matter expert or instructor in a virtual environment.
 Usually used in tandem with video conferencing tools like Zoom, Teams, or Skype, VILT takes the best parts of face-to-face training and makes them more accessible and less expensive to launch.
 In some cases, learners may be active participants in live training, while other VILT focuses on webinars and how-to videos that are led by instructors but not necessarily in a real-time environment.